 What to buy: Burnt sugar syrup is the crucial ingredient, giving this cake its deep black color and unique flavor, which cannot successfully be mimicked by dark corn syrup or molasses, not even blackstrap.
 Although burnt sugar can be made at home, the process can be imprecise.
 We like Blue Mountain Country for its moderate sweetness and chocolate notes.

 Use our recipe for Candied Grapefruit Zest and swap out the grapefruit peel for orange.
 A homemade candied citrus yields the best results, but if you’d rather purchase some, use a high-quality candied zest, which usually appears in the fall at gourmet or specialty stores.
-Don’t even think about... read more
+Don’t even think about using... read more

 For the cake: